Memory Buckets

 };

-Buckets let you organize your memories into completely separate contexts.
-Each bucket is isolated from others, so your work memories stay separate from personal ones, and project-specific information doesn't mix with general notes.
+Each bucket is isolated from the others, so your work memories stay apart from personal ones, and one project's details don't mix into another's.
+Common ways to split them up:

 <Info>

-Every account starts with a **"General"** bucket where all memories go by default.
-This bucket cannot be deleted, ensuring you always have a place for new memories.
+Every account starts with a **General** bucket, and new memories land there by default.
+General cannot be deleted, shared, or reordered, so you always have a place for memories to go.

 </Info>